ATTN: Shari Robbins, 202 WVH

 - BS in Psychology, George Washington University

-As vice president at Applied Management Systems in Burlington, Shari Robbins has spent the last sixteen years assisting clients to achieve their health care operational goals via process improvement initiatives.
-Robbins has performed studies in virtually every hospital department, with a focus on ambulatory clinics, emergency department, and health information management.
+As vice president at Applied Management Systems in Burlington, Shari Robbins has spent almost twenty years assisting clients achieve their health care operational goals via process improvement initiatives.
+Robbins has performed studies in virtually every hospital department, with a focus on physician practices/ambulatory clinics, emergency department, and health information management.
 Her technical contribution includes management span of control, labor productivity assessments, workflow analyses, and comprehensive project management support.

-To fulfill her love of teaching, Robbins works as a professor in Northeastern University’s graduate health informatics program, teaching organizational behavior, workflow design, and change management; her most recent published article by the Journal of Healthcare Management, entitled “Portion Control Opportunities: Real Time Gains in Hospital Patient Throughput,” discusses “how-to” strategies that focus on manageable, attainable “bite size pieces” of a project, rather than an overwhelming big picture.
+To fulfill her love of teaching, Robbins works as a professor in Northeastern University’s graduate health informatics program, teaching Organizational Behavior, Workflow Design, and Change Management.
+Robbins most recent published article by the Journal of Healthcare Management, entitled “Portion Control Opportunities: Real Time Gains in Hospital Patient Throughput,” discusses strategies that focus on how to break down a large project into manageable “bite size pieces” in order to make the often overwhelming big picture attainable.

 Robbins is a member of the American College of Healthcare Executives and a senior member of the Health Information Management Systems Society.
 She holds her undergraduate degree from George Washington University and her Masters from Boston College.

 Field of research/teaching

 What are the specifics of your educational background?

 I graduated from George Washington University with a BS in Psychology and received my masters in Sociology from Boston College.